Is the U.S. Banning Gas Stoves? New York Set to Ban Them in 2026

 Something like this could make a huge difference in reducing childhood asthma and even environmental pollution.
-However, according to a high-ranking government official, it does not seem like it's actually in the cards.
+However, high-ranking government officials doubt that it's actually in the cards.
 Keep reading for what we know so far.

 A U.S. Consumer Product Safety Commission commissioner said that a gas stove ban is on the table.